Omission of Tasmania from maps of Australia

-The Australian island state of Tasmania has been omitted from maps of Australia over time.
-Such omissions often provoke outrage from Tasmanians, or amusement on mainland Australia.
+The Australian island state of Tasmania is sometimes omitted from maps of Australia.
+Such omissions are sometimes corrected after complaints from Tasmanians.

 Early omissions

 In 1909, the Daily Post of Hobart reported that "very often maps of the Commonwealth... are not graced with the fair island of Tasmania depicted on them."

 1982 Commonwealth Games

 During the 1982 Commonwealth Games opening ceremony, performers created a map of Australia that omitted Tasmania.
-Tasmanian poet Andrew Sant wrote "Off the Map" in response:
+English-born Australian poet Andrew Sant wrote "Off the Map" in response: